micro-manager/mmCoreAndDevices/DeviceAdapters/PyDevice/Python_devices/HOW_TO_MAKE_A_DEVICE.md

 3. a) Set the python home folder by the 'ModulePath' variable during initialisation.
 E.g. for my Anaconda install: C:\ProgramData\Anaconda3
 	This path should contain the standard library and the site-packages (for packages).
-   b) A Virtual environment is also seen as a seperate interpreter.
-Make sure it contains the neccesary packages to run the code.
+   b) A Virtual environment is also seen as a separate interpreter.
+Make sure it contains the necessary packages to run the code.
    c) If 'ModulePath' was not set, it will find a python home folder itself.
 If the selected script was inside a virtual environment, it will select it.

 5. Use only 1 interpreter.
 If you have loaded an interpreter in MicroManager this session and you want to use another interpreter: Restart the program.